Lord Jesus Christ in the 1611KJV

 2. The phrase I am Jesus means: 'There was no question in Saul's mind which Jesus was being identified.
 After all, Saul was no his way to that city in order to arrest the followers of Jesus of Nazareth'.

 3. The phrase whom thou persecutest means: 'Here is the accusation against him from God.
-Notice that Saul was attacking the followers of Jesus of Nazareth, But the Lord said it was an attack against Him personally.
+Notice that Saul was attacking the followers of Jesus of Nazareth, But The Lord said it was an attack against Him personally.
 When people attack God's messenger, many claim that they are only rejecting the messenger.
 However, when the messenger is delivering a true message from God, God takes that as a personal attack against God.
 And, Saul knew enough Bible truth to realize this fact'.

 4. The phrase it is hard for thee to kick against the pricks means: 'There are times when we are affected by something too small to see but it affects a large part of our body.
 Kicking into the air has no effect upon what ails us.
 That is what Lord Jesus is saying here.
 Saul can arrest and kill many of the followers but he can not fight against the Lord Jesus, Who is making many more followers'.